Reasons to Work in a State Capital City

 - Central office managers strive to balance consistency with flexibility.
 Field managers must have the freedom to address individual situations that come to them, but there should be some consistency among the levels of service that citizens receive in different parts of the state.
 A field manager’s authority is typically limited to a defined geographic area.

 - Central office staff tends to have more tenure.
 These positions are promotions for field staff employees, and they're often hired to fill central office positions.
 Those with proven track records within the organization stand a better chance of getting hired for a central office job than those with little or no experience within the organization.

 More Job Opportunities

-Jumping from agency to agency will get you pay raises, but you're unlikely to move into greater and greater management roles.
+Jumping from agency to agency will get you pay raises, but you're unlikely to move into greater management roles.
 Upper-level managers tend to be promoted from within an organization or agency.
-Hopping around will help you find the agency with the culture and opportunities best for you, however.
+Hopping around will help you find the agency with the culture and opportunities best suited for you, however.